Skip to main content

 Sonnet 5 uses a new tokenizer that produces roughly 30% more tokens than Sonnet 4.6 for strictly identical text.
 In practice: your code, your prompts, and your file contents don't change, but their token "weight" goes up.
 Price per million tokens stays comparable to Sonnet 4.6, but since every exchange consumes more of them, your real-world costs and the available room in your context window need to be recalculated, not assumed stable.

-Fable 5 (API identifier claude-fable-5) has been generally available since June 9, 2026 on the Claude API, Claude Platform on AWS, Bedrock, Vertex AI, and Microsoft Foundry.
-Anthropic describes it as its most capable widely released model to date.
+Fable 5 (API identifier claude-fable-5) was generally available from June 9 to June 12, 2026 on the Claude API, Claude Platform on AWS, Bedrock, Vertex AI, and Microsoft Foundry, before being suspended (see the callout above).
+Anthropic described it as its most capable widely released model to date.

 Don't confuse Fable 5 with Mythos 5

 Here's today's trap: Fable 5 is not the successor to Claude Mythos Preview.
-That role belongs to Claude Mythos 5, available in limited access through the Project Glasswing program.
+That role belongs to Claude Mythos 5, available in limited access through the Project Glasswing program — and also suspended since June 12, 2026, under the same government directive.
 Fable 5 and Mythos 5 share the same technical specs and the same price, but Mythos 5 doesn't carry Fable 5's safety classifiers.
-If you see a reference to "Mythos" in an announcement or docs, that's not the same product described here.
+If you see a reference to "Mythos" in an announcement or docs, that's not the same product described here — and it isn't any more available today.

 What this actually changes in your Claude Code workflow